openvstorage/ovs-documentation/Administration/usingthegui/vdisks.md

 -   Name: Name of the vDisk.
 You can click on the name of a vDisk to see [more details](#vdisk_details) and execute actions.
--   vMachine: The vMachine to which the vDisk is attached.
 -   vPool: The vPool the vDisks is stored on.
 -   Storage Router: The  Storage Router to which the vDisk connects to access its storage.